seahorn/seahorn.github.io/_posts/2023-07-12-rust-smallvec.md

 layout: post
 title:  "Rust SmallVec"
 subtitle: "An array-backed alternative to the standard library vector class, expandable with heap allocations."
-date:   2023-07-12 14:30:00
+date:   2023-07-26 18:00:00
 categories: [seahorn, rust]
 ---

 `SmallVec` is an alternative to `tinyvec` that provides an array-backed vector implementation but also allows the vector to be expanded at run time by allocating more memory on the heap.
-This saves time over a normal vector by minimizing the number of allocations that must be done and keeping most of the vector in a fixed capacity array.
+This saves time over a normal vector by minimizing the number of allocations required and keeping most of the vector in a fixed capacity array.

 To test whether `SmallVec` could be used for verification of Rust programs using `SeaHorn`, I created verification jobs for each of the methods.

 ## Limitations

 Since the fixed capacity of `SmallVec` is constant and must be known at compile time, it isn't possible to verify the class for non-deterministic capacities.
-In addition, since `SeaHorn` has issues with some of the tests, I had to limit the capacity of the vector to 1 in some cases.
-This means that the tests are not as general as they could be.
+In addition, `SeaHorn` takes a long time to run for certain tests, so I had to limit the capacity to very small values, as low as 2, in some cases.

 ## Test Format